chwenyee/tp/docs/team/chwenyee.md

 #### Review/mentoring contributions:

 - Helped teammates resolve Git merge conflicts and guided them on pull request practices.
-- Reminding teammates of important deadlines
+- Reminding teammates of important deadlines.
 - Helped to test out the newly-implemented features to ensure the feature works as desired.
+- Discussed with teammates on what to include for Design and Implementation section in Developer Guide.